 - Armageddon Dust

-Continue reading for my thoughts on why these may be the best Citadel Paint colors to start or expand your paint collection for your miniatures and model hobby.
+Continue reading for my thoughts on why these may be the most essential Citadel Paint colors to start or expand your paint collection for your miniatures and model hobby.
 This may be especially helpful if you’re on a budget and want to only get the most versatile and useful paints for miniature painting.
 For the savvy online shopper, you can probably pick up all of these paints for under $75 and paint almost anything.

 What are the best Citadel miniature paints?